chinijo21/XTENT-QGIS/README.md

 *   **QGIS 3.x** (with Python console access), wich kinda was assumed but yk

+*   Imports and libraries needed:
-*   import numpy as np # For array magic 🪄import math # Because someone needs to do the math 💡from qgis.core import (QgsProject, QgsPointXY, QgsSpatialIndex, QgsRectangle, QgsCoordinateReferenceSystem) # QGIS core tools 🛠️from osgeo import gdal, osr # Raster wrangling 🤠from qgis import processing # For polygon smoothness 📐
+    *   numpy as np.
+For array magic 🪄
+    *   math.Because someone needs to do the math 💡
+    *   from qgis.core import (QgsProject, QgsPointXY, QgsSpatialIndex, QgsRectangle, QgsCoordinateReferenceSystem), **QGIS core tools** 🛠️
+    *   from osgeo import gdal, osr.
+For raster wrangling 🤠
+    *   from qgis import processing # For polygon smoothness 📐

 *   **Input Data:**